 To this end, the Division of Ageing will continue to partner with the Ministry of Health, to both set standards for and assist in the management of Homes for the Aged/Older Persons to ensure that a high quality standard of care for our older persons is maintained.

-Additionally, it is the Ministry's intention to complete work on The Homes for Older Persons Act, as well as the National Policy on Older Persons by the end of this year, so that there is a consistency in the treatment afforded to our elderly citizens across the board.
+Additionally, it is the Ministry's intention to complete work on The Homes for Older Persons Act as well as the National Policy on Older Persons by the end of this year, so that there is a consistency in the treatment afforded to our elderly citizens across the board.

 Today, I appeal to all the participants in this Webinar, and the national community, to partner with us to curb elder abuse in Trinidad and Tobago.
 I encourage individuals, families and all citizenry to be particularly vigilant during this stay at home period when persons may be somewhat anxious and inclined to impatience, to note and report the warning signs of elder abuse in our homes and within our communities.

-The Division of Ageing's Older Persons Information Centre (800- OPIC) hotline is available for persons to report incidents of elder abuse, mistreatment and neglect.

-Anonymous reports can be made to the Division of Ageing's hotline, as well as via email at opic@social.gov.tt.
+The Division of Ageing's 800 OPIC hotline is available for persons to report incidents of elder abuse, mistreatment and neglect.
+Anonymous reports can be made to the Division of Ageing's hotline as well as via email at opic@social.gov.tt.

-It is impossible to speak about caring for the elderly, without speaking about the caregivers who provide critical care to this most vulnerable population.
-There is no doubt though, that caregiver burnout may be a factor, which leads to mistreatment of older persons, particularly those with serious medical complications, and especially in cases where there is limited support from relatives.
+It is impossible to speak about caring for the elderly without simultaneously speaking about the caregivers who provide critical care to this most vulnerable population.
+There is no doubt though that caregiver burnout may be a factor which leads to mistreatment of older persons, particularly those with serious medical complications, and especially in cases where there is limited support from other relatives.

 The evidence seems to suggest that occurrences of caregiver burnout may currently be on the rise, as many persons opt to stay away from their older relatives in an effort to keep them safe.
 Today, I encourage caregivers to establish a reliable support system and adopt coping mechanisms to avoid such occurrences, and please do not be afraid to ask for help before actual burnout sets in.

 As we work towards reducing the incidences of elder abuse, the Ministry will intensify its advocacy for positive shifts in the values, attitudes and behaviours of not just caregivers, but relatives, friends and service providers as well.
-We will continue to collaborate with Non-Government Organizations, Community-Based Organizations, Faith-Based Organizations and other key stakeholders, to promote safe platforms for older persons to speak about their experiences of elder abuse.
+We will continue to collaborate with NGOs, CBOs, FBOs and other stakeholders to promote safe platforms for older persons to speak about their experiences of elder abuse.
+I am told that this area will be explored further at subsequent webinars, and I am indeed grateful for that.